rackerlabs/design-system/_component_design/popovers.md

   Popovers present a small group of information or inputs that is presented in a panel.
 To preserve the user’s context, the panel is overlaid on top of the original page.
 preview-image: preview-images/popover.svg
 resource: true
-status: stable
+status: in-progress
 last-modified: 2017-10-22
-helix-ui-css: true
-helix-ui-javascript: true
 ---

 {% include toc.html %}

 <section class="static-section" markdown="1">

-## Introduction

 <div class="hxRow"  markdown="1">

 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}

-### When to Use
+## When to Use

+A popover is a user interface element that shows notifications or other important information to users without the user losing the context of the current activity.
+Popovers allow users to make small changes, view additional detail, or take actions without leaving the page.
+In addition to preserving context, popovers declutter a webpage.

-Popovers are triggered as a result of a user action and provide a user with additional context through language, actions through buttons, or both.
+<<Not sure what this means..."Popovers are triggered as a result of a user action and provide a user with additional context through language, actions through buttons, or both.">>

-You can use popovers for short create or edit workflows and are particularly useful if context from the page is needed while making the change.
-Consider creating a new page if a large workflow is required.
+Use popovers for short create or edit workflows where background content is required.
+If a large workflow is required, consider creating a new page.

-### Best practices
+## Best practices

+Consider the following best practices when designing a popover:

-- Avoid opening a popover from within another popover.
+- Do not design a popover to open within another popover.
-- Open popovers by clicking them and never from a hover.
+- Design a popover to open when a user clicks a CTA.
+Do not design a popover to open when a user hovers over a CTA.
-- Avoid putting important or required information in a popover, since the content inside of a popover is not always visible.
+- Because a popover is not always open, avoid including important or required information in a popover.
-- Use popovers to make small changes with a small number of inputs.
+- Use popovers when a user needs to make small changes with a limited number of inputs.

-### Problems being solved

-- Popovers allow users to make small changes, view additional details, or take actions without leaving the page, which preserves context.
-In addition to preserving context, using popovers declutters a webpage.
+- Design a popover to extend toward the center of the screen.
+- Do not place the popover so that it obstructs important background content.

 {% endcolumn %}